Rebecca-Stone/web-module-project-testing-web-apps/README.md

 As a developer, you will be writing tests for every component.
 As we've learned, tests are a very important part of programming.
 The tests you will write will help you feel confident in the code you push to production!

-***Make sure to complete your tasks one at a time and complete test each task before proceding forward.***
+***Make sure to complete your tasks one at a time and complete test each task before proceeding forward.***

 ## Instructions

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project.
+- [X] Create a forked copy of this project.
-- [ ] Clone your OWN version of the repository in your terminal
+- [X] Clone your OWN version of the repository in your terminal
-- [ ] Download project dependencies by running `npm install`
+- [X] Download project dependencies by running `npm install`
-- [ ] Start up the app using `npm start`
+- [X] Start up the app using `npm start`
-- [ ] In a new terminal window, run `npm test`
+- [X] In a new terminal window, run `npm test`
-- [ ] With each saved change in your editor, the test runner will re-run all the tests
+- [X] With each saved change in your editor, the test runner will re-run all the tests
-- [ ] **IMPORTANT** If a test fails, use the test runner's error messages to find out why it is failing
+- [X] **IMPORTANT** If a test fails, use the test runner's error messages to find out why it is failing

 ### Task 2: Project Requirements